 Upon completion of this offering, certain holders of our common stock, or their permitted transferees, will be entitled to the registration rights described below.
 The registration of shares of our common stock pursuant to the exercise of registration rights described below would enable the holders to sell these shares without restriction under the Securities Act when the applicable registration statement is declared effective.
-We will pay the registration expenses, other than the underwriting discounts and commissions, of the shares registered pursuant to the registrations described below.
+We will pay the registration rights described below.
+The registration discounts and commissions, of the shares registered pursuant to the registrations described below.
 The registration rights described below will expire upon the earlier of three years following the completion of this offering, or when all investors, considered with their affiliates, can sell all of their shares in a three-month period under Rule 144.

 Convertible Preferred Stock Registration Rights.
 In connection with our convertible preferred stock financings, we entered into an investor rights agreement, as amended, pursuant to which we have granted the purchasers of our convertible preferred stock certain demand and piggyback respiration rights.
-Following the completion of this offering, those parties will beneficially hold approximately shares of our common stock, including shares of our common stock issued upon conversion of our outstanding our convertible preferred stock and unsecured convertible notes and shares of our common stock issuable upon exercise of warrants issued to the parties in connection with our 2018 placement of our unsecured convertible preferred shares.
+Following the completion of this offering, those parties will beneficially hold approximately 9,513,143 shares of our common stock, including 7,693,437 shares of our common stock issued upon conversion of our outstanding our convertible preferred stock and unsecured convertible notes and 1,819,706 shares of our common stock issuable upon exercise of warrants issued to the parties in connection with our 2018 placement of our unsecured convertible preferred shares.

 Pursuant to the investor rights agreement, we will be required, upon the written request at any time more than 180 days after the completion of this offering by the holders of at least 50% of the shares that are entitled to registration rights under the investor rights agreement, to register, as soon as practicable, all or a portion of these shares for public resale.
 We are required to effect two demand registrations pursuant to a registration statement on Form S-1, provided such requests for registration be for an aggregate offering price, net of the underwriting discounts and commissions, equal or greater than \$20.0 million.
-Subject to our eligibility to use a registration statement on Form S-3, we are required to effect an unlimited number of demand registrations pursuant to Form S-3, provided such requests for registration be for an aggregate offering price, net of the underwriting discounts and commissions, equal or greater than \$1 million.
-Pursuant to the investor rights agreement, we have also granted to the piggyback registration rights and demand registration rights.
-These demand and piggyback registration rights terminate as to each investor when their shares subject to the registration rights agreement may be sold by the investor pursuant to Rule 144 under the Securities Act without regard to both the volume limitations for sales as provided in Rule 144.
+Subject to our eligibility to use a registration be for an aggregate offering price, net of the underwriting discounts and commissions, equal or greater than \$1 million.
+Pursuant to the investor rights agreement, we have also granted to the piggyback registration rights and demand registration rights terminate as to each investor when their shares subject to the registration rights agreement may be sold by the investor pursuant to Rule 144 under the Securities Act without regard to both the volume limitations for sales as provided in Rule 144.